DrPlantabyte/Biome-Prediction-ML/README.md

 * Monthly average rate of precipitation in mm/hr
 * Monthly average day and night time land surface temperature in degrees Kelvin
 * IGBP classification
+Thus I'll have to process the data to produce the actual inputs I want to use for training the machine learning model.
+And since the input data is in Mercator projection, it is overly biased towards polar data, so I'll resample it with sinusoidal projection (and I'll be down-sampling to reduce the volume of data in the interest of time).